denevell/Natch-Android/README.md

 * Should go to new thread once I add it.
 * Should close the keyboard on clicking a list item
+* Shouldn't be able to click the edit text during the loading screens
 * Task: Build step to clear the database via sql call
 * Task: Start using Espresso testing framework.
 * Task: UI build step to login and register